 I originally published this post in the first few months of having a blog back when I started in 2014.
 It quickly became one of my popular recipes this time of year, so I decided to recreate it with a video (scroll down to see it) and give the post a much needed refresh.
 I also have a lot of other great Halloween recipes I wanted to share with you to go along with the vampire cocktail!
 Equally gory is the Zombie Shooter.
 If you’re looking for a kid friendly drink, be sure to check out my Witches’ Brew.
 If fun Halloween party food is what you’re looking for, look no further than my Trick-or-treat Overload Bars, Monster Cookies, Ghost Meringues, Jello Candy Corns, or the ever popular and oh-so delicious Peanut Butter Spider Cookies.

 Who knew some raspberry puree cooked with sugar would turn out looking just like blood?
-This stuff tasted so good.
+This stuff tasted so good, especially in the vampire cocktail.
 If you’re wondering where I found the syringes, I had to look no further than one of those big Halloween superstores that pop up everywhere this time of year.
-They came in a six pack and I plan on making this cocktail every Halloween from now until forever.
+They came in a six pack and I plan on making this vampire cocktail every Halloween from now until forever.